Institute for Humane Studies: Internships

 Each summer, for more than 20 years, IHS hosted the Charles G. Koch Summer Fellow Program.
 The program is now hosted by the Charles Koch Institute.
 The program ran for 10 weeks, and included a paid public policy internship with two career and policy seminars.
 Fellows were placed at one partner think tanks and policy organizations across the United States.
 IHS also ran a year-round journalism internship program that placed aspiring journalists at media companies and non-profit newsrooms, but both the journalism and policy internship programs have been discontinued.

 In 2019, it was reported that John Elliott, who had directed IHS's journalism internship program from 2008 to 2013, had ties to the alt-right movement.
 IHS issued a statement which said "After careful review, we have uncovered no incident during his tenure at IHS in which Elliott exhibited anti-Semitic or bigoted views."

-Alum award
+Awards

 Each year, IHS awards an alumnus of its programs with the Charles G. Koch Outstanding IHS Alum Award.
 The award is given in recognition of "significant contributions to advancing liberty."
 Past award winners include libertarian legal theorist and law professor Randy Barnett; Kris Mauren, co-founder of the Acton Institute; law professor Todd Zywicki; Kristina Kendall, executive producer for John Stossel; political science professor John Tomasi; Scott Bullock, senior attorney at the Institute for Justice; economist Peter Boettke; John Hood, president of the John Locke Foundation; and David Schmidtz, a professor of philosophy and economics.